By Jeffrey S. Lapin, CPM, DREI

-First, always use a written checklist such as the ones that are attached as Exhibits at the end of this Plan.
+First, always use a written or electronic checklist.
 The checklist gives the inspection team a logical flow or sequence of items to visually inspect and note that item’s condition and prevents missed items.
-Once the inspection is completed, the written and dated checklist serves as the reference document for follow up and evidences the occurrence of the inspection.
+Once the inspection is completed, the written or eletronic, dated checklist serves as the reference document for follow up and evidences the occurrence of the inspection.

 The Manager should have the following items with him/her on the inspection tour:

-- Camera to take photos of conditions found
+- Camera or cell phone to take photos of conditions found

 - Caution tape to cordon off unsafe conditions found